cc5212/2019-twitter-kafka-visuals/README.md

 # Real Time Twitter Analysis and visualization using Kafka

 In this project, we analyze hashtags related tweets using **Python** and **Kafka** stream message platform to connect the tweets retrieve procces and the tweets analysis and visualizations process.
-Our analysis proccess it could be easily extended, but for project proposes we develop topics, sentiment and word-frequency analysis.
+Our analysis proccess it could be easily extended, but for project propose we develop topics, sentiment and word-frequency analysis.

 ## Requirements